rosenfeld/rspec_nested_transactions/README.md

 RSpec.configure do |c|
   c.nested_transaction do |example_or_group, run|
     (run[]; next) unless example_or_group.metadata[:db] # or delete this line if you don't care
-    # With Sequel and PostgreSQL:
+    # With Sequel and PostgreSQL, Oracle, MS SQL Server, MySQL[InnoDB], ...:
     DB.transaction(savepoint: true, rollback: :always, &run)

+    # With ActiveRecord:
+    ActiveRecord::Base.transaction(requires_new: true) do
+      run[]
+      raise ActiveRecord::Rollback
+    end

     # Alternatively:
     # conditionally issue a "BEGIN" or "SAVEPOINT #{dynamic_savepoint_name}"